gradio-app/gradio/guides/introduction_to_blocks.md

 Just as you can control the layout and css, `Blocks` gives you fine-grained control over what events trigger function calls.
 Each component and many layouts have specific events that they support.

 For example, the `Textbox` component has 3 events: `click()` (when the textbox is clicked), `change()` (when the value inside of the textbox changes), and `submit()`, when a user presses the enter key while focused on the textbox.
-More complex components can have more events: for example, the `Audio` component has separate events for when the audio file is played, cleared, paused, etc. See more
+You can attach events to none, one, or more of these events.
+More complex components can have even more events: for example, the `Audio` component also has separate events for when the audio file is played, cleared, paused, etc. See [the documentation](https://www.gradio.app/docs) for the events each component supports.

-You can create an event trigger by calling the appropriate event on the component instance.
-The event takes in three parameters, as discussed above: the function `fn` that should be called, the (list) of input component(s)
+see [the documentation](https://www.gradio.app/docs).You can create an event trigger by calling the appropriate event on the component instance.
+The event takes in three parameters, as discussed above:

+* `fn`: the function to run
+* `inputs`: a (list of) component(s) whose values should supplied as the input parameters to the function.
+Each component's value gets mapped to the corresponding function parameter, in order.
+This parameter can be `None` if the function does not take any parameters.
+* `outputs`: a (list of) component(s) whose values should be updated based on the values returned by the function.
+Each return value gets sets the corresponding component's value, in order.
+This parameter can be `None` if the function does not return anything.

 ### Multistep Demos